o3de/o3de.org/content/docs/user-guide/settings/settings-registry-developer-documentation.md

 ### Default .setreg/.setregpatch search locations
 ---

-The ComponentApplication global SettingsRegistry by  attempts to load settings registry files within the following paths by default.
+The ComponentApplication global SettingsRegistry attempts to load settings registry files within the following paths by default.

-1. The `~/.o3de/Registry` folder is then scanned for global user settings.
+1. The `~/.o3de/Registry` folder is scanned for global user settings.
     It is located in the user home directory.
     Normally this is `C:\Users\<user>\.o3de\Registry` on Windows, `/home/<user>/.o3de/Registry` on Linux and `/Users/<user>/.o3de/Registry` on Mac
 2. The Command Line allows setting a value within the Settings Registry via